cfw-guide/dsi.cfw.guide/docs/es_ES/restoring-nand.md

 5. Haz clic en `Options` > `Emulation Setup` para abrir la ventana de configuración de ejecución.
 6. Cambia la opción `Reset/Startup Entrypoin` a `GBA/NDS BIOS (Nintendo logo)`.
 7. Cambia la opción `NDS Mode/Colors` a `DSi (retail/16MB)`.
-8. Haz clic en `OK`.
+8. Click `Save Now`
 9. Ejecuta cualquier rom de Nintendo DS (la extensión de archivo debería ser `.nds`)

-Si no$gba carga el menú DSi, continúa a la siguiente sección.
+If no$gba loads the DSi menu (or the Unlaunch Filemenu), then continue to the next section.
 Si en su lugar salta cualquier clase de error, *¡no debes usar este respaldo!*

+## Uninstalling Unlaunch from your NAND backup (optional)
+Follow this if you dumped your NAND backup after you installed Unlaunch and you would like to uninstall Unlaunch from your system.
+If you are not trying to uninstall Unlaunch, you do **not** need to do this section.
+1. Download the latest version of the [Unlaunch installer](https://problemkaputt.de/unlaunch.zip)
+1. Extract `UNLAUNCH.DSI` from `unlaunch.zip`
+1. Launch `UNLAUNCH.DSI` in no$gba and start it from the Game Card slot
+   - This should start the Unlaunch installer, which looks similar to to the Unlaunch Filemenu
+1. Choose `Uninstall`
+1. Once complete, choose `Power down`
+1. Launch any Nintendo DS ROM again, and ensure your DSi menu loads and is working properly

 ## Sobreescribir utilizando tu respaldo de la NAND (por software)

 ::: danger

 Aquí es donde la cosa se vuelve peligrosa, así que asegúrate de haber leído bien los pasos anteriores.
 Si llegaste aquí a través de un enlace sin seguir los pasos anteriores, vuelve al principio de la página y leela por completo.

 :::

 ::: danger

 Asegúrate de que tu consola está cargada antes de comenzar con esta sección.

 :::

 1. Con tu tarjeta SD dentro de tu consola, enciende la misma mientras mantienes pulsados <kbd class="face">A</kbd> y <kbd class="face">B</kbd>.